ufs-community/uwtools/docs/sections/user_guide/cli/drivers/ungrib.rst

    Positional arguments:
      TASK
-       gribfile
+       gribfiles
-         A symlink to the input GRIB file namelist_file
+         Symlinks to all the GRIB files
+       namelist_file
          The namelist file
        provisioned_run_directory